gsteemso/leopardbrew/README.md

 Leopardbrew is a fork of [Tigerbrew][tigerbrew], itself a fork of [Homebrew][homebrew], focussing on 64‐bit and universal builds.
-(Originally, it was also going to properly support pure Darwin – i.e., non‐Mac‐OS – installations; but Apple have not released one of those since the noughties and their proprietary additions mean it is no longer possible to construct one, so that’s no longer the case.)
+(Originally, it was also going to properly support pure Darwin – i.e., non‐Mac‐OS – installations; but Apple have not released one of those since the noughties, and their proprietary additions mean it is no longer possible to construct one, so that’s no longer the case.)